Ykrej/WatsonTextEmotion/README.md

 # WatsonTextEmotion
-A program which uses IBM Watson's AlchemyLanguage service to analyze text and create graphs showing trend of emotion
+A program which uses IBM Watson's AlchemyLanguage service to analyze text and create graphs showing trend of emotion. src is in src branch.